 The Annual Parish Council Meeting is where the Parish Council elects a chairman and a vice-chairman (although this isn’t mandatory), and decide which councillors will lead on particular areas such as planning or playground maintenance.

-Agendas are posted on the notice board a minimum of 3 days before any meetings.
-They are also available to download from below.
+Agendas are posted on the website a minimum of 3 days before any meetings and are available to download from below.

-Draft Minutes will be posted on the notice board and are available to download below.
+Draft Minutes will be posted on the website after the meeting and are available to download below.